webmachinelearning/prompt-api/README.md

 Details:

 * Cross-origin data that has not been exposed using the `Access-Control-Allow-Origin` header cannot be used with the prompt API, and will reject with a `"SecurityError"` `DOMException`.
-This applies to `HTMLImageElement`, `SVGImageElement`, `HTMLAudioElement`, `HTMLVideoElement`, `HTMLCanvasElement`, and `OffscreenCanvas`.
+This applies to `HTMLImageElement`, `SVGImageElement`, `HTMLVideoElement`, `HTMLCanvasElement`, and `OffscreenCanvas`.
 Note that this is more strict than `createImageBitmap()`, which has a tainting mechanism which allows creating opaque image bitmaps from unexposed cross-origin resources.
 For the prompt API, such resources will just fail.
 This includes attempts to use cross-origin-tainted canvases.

 * Raw-bytes cases (`Blob` and `BufferSource`) will apply the appropriate sniffing rules ([for images](https://mimesniff.spec.whatwg.org/#rules-for-sniffing-images-specifically), [for audio](https://mimesniff.spec.whatwg.org/#rules-for-sniffing-audio-and-video-specifically)) and reject with a `"NotSupportedError"` `DOMException` if the format is not supported.
 This behavior is similar to that of `createImageBitmap()`.

 * Animated images will be required to snapshot the first frame (like `createImageBitmap()`).
 In the future, animated image input may be supported via some separate opt-in, similar to video clip input.
 But we don't want interoperability problems from some implementations supporting animated images and some not, in the initial version.

-* `HTMLAudioElement` can also represent streaming audio data (e.g., when it is connected to a `MediaSource`).
-Such cases will reject with a `"NotSupportedError"` `DOMException` for now.

-* `HTMLAudioElement` might be connected to an audio source (e.g., a URL) that is not totally downloaded when the prompt API is called.
-In such cases, calling into the prompt API will force the download to complete.

-* Similarly for `HTMLVideoElement`, even a single frame might not yet be downloaded when the prompt API is called.
+* For `HTMLVideoElement`, even a single frame might not yet be downloaded when the prompt API is called.
 In such cases, calling into the prompt API will force at least a single frame's worth of video to download.
 (The intent is to behave the same as `createImageBitmap(videoEl)`.)

 * Text prompts can also be done via `{ type: "text", content: aString }`, instead of just `aString`.
 This can be useful for generic code.